pm4js/pm4js-core/DOCS.md

 The command can be provided with some parameters, including the activity key and the threshold for IMf (removing some noise from the log):
 **let processTree = InductiveMiner.apply(eventLog, "concept:name", 0.2);**

+### Inductive Miner Directly Follows**

+The Inductive Miner Directly-Follows is a version of the popular Inductive Miner algorithm that accepts as input a directly-follows graph and returns a process tree.
+The process tree can then be converted to a Petri net model, using the conversion method.

+To discover a process tree from an event log using the inductive miner, the following commands can be used:

+**let frequencyDfg = FrequencyDfgDiscovery.apply(log, "concept:name"); **
+**let processTree = InductiveMiner.apply(null, null, 0.0, frequencyDfg); **

 ### Log Skeleton